v-rgrace/Viva/Viva/goals/navigate-admin-dashboard.md

 - Messaging integrations: Microsoft Teams
 - Data integrations: Asana, Jira, Salesforce, and more
-- Authentication integrations: Azure Active Directory only
+- Authentication integrations: Azure Active Directly only

 To learn more, see [Viva Goals integrations overview](/viva/goals/integrations-overview).